-42-year-old male patient presented to our outpatient department with chief complaint of difficulty in swallowing both solids and liquids for the past 2 months.
+A 42-year-old male patient presented to our outpatient department with chief complaint of difficulty in swallowing both solids and liquids for the past 2 months.

 History of present illness

-Patient had complained of dysphagia for past 2 months with no associated odynophagia, respiratory difficulty or neck mass.
-He gives history of undergoing Transcervical surgery twice outside for the same issue but which failed to remove the concerned pathology.
+The patient had dysphagia in the past 2 months with no associated odynophagia, respiratory difficulty or neck mass.
+He had a history of transcervical surgery twice outside for the same reason, which resulted in incomplete removal of the concerned pathology.
 No surgical records of the previous surgeries were available at the time he presented to us.

 History of past illness

-Patient had no history of any significant co morbidities.
+The patient had no history of any significant co morbidities.

 Physical examination

-Vitals recorded were as follows, temperature 36.5 degree Celsius, pulse rate 88 per minute , blood pressure 130/80 mmHg and respiratory rate of 18 per minute.
-On clinical examination, a submucosal bulge was noted in left tonsillar area.
+Vital signs recorded were as follows: temperature 36.5 0C pulse rate 88/ min, blood pressure 130/80 mmHg and respiratory rate 18 /min.
+On clinical examination, a submucosal bulge was noted in the left tonsillar area.
 No swelling was however palpable in the neck.

 Laboratory examinations

-Routine blood investigations were done as part of pre-operative work up which were within normal limits.
+Results of routine blood tests as part of pre-operative work-up were within normal limits.

 Imaging examinations